SobhanAminnejad/YelpCamp/README.md

 A project built with Express, Js templates and Mongo which allows the user to add different camp ground with some details and also review the campgrounds submitted by others
 # YelpCamp
-# A player to learn from!
+# A camp guide!

-This is an open source music player application to learn and collaborate
+A project to help learn Express and mongo which allows the user to add different camp ground with some details and also review the campgrounds submitted by others

 # Tools and Techs:
 *database: MongoDB